 Businesses can conduct as many research surveys as they believe are necessary to gather the data needed to make actionable, beneficial business decisions.
 What's important is that you don't survey the same group of people more than you should.

-For example, in the same quarter, you could conduct a customer survey, a survey of prospects in your funnel and a survey of people who aren't customers.
+For example, in the same quarter, you could conduct a customer survey, a survey of prospects in your funnel, and a survey of people who aren't customers.
 However, you probably shouldn't survey your customers three times in the same quarter, or you run the risk of survey fatigue, poor data, or, even worse, antagonizing customers.

 When estimating what sample size you need to achieve statistical significance, you should consider how small the sample will become as it's broken down by all possible responses.